immortalbean/wingrid/docs/1 - Window creation and properties.md

 # Window creation and properties

 Despite how quick and easy it is to create and set up a window, WinGrid gives developers a ton of control.

 # wingrid._Window():

 The private window class internally used by WinGrid.
+This class contains all information stored by a window, like its position, size, and elements.

 > [!Warning]
 > Any window you create should be instantiated with the create_window() function.
 Not doing this causes the window to be fully ignored by WinGrid, which causes a lot of problems.